Fjellvang/SundownBoulevard/Readme.md

 #### Issues And Shortcomings:
 1. A user can place a booking exactly at the closing hour.
 The restaurant might not find it amusing to stay open for an extra two hours.
 I recommend the closing hour defined in appsettings are configured to last possible booking hour.
+2. Since only booked tables are stored in the Database, the data of exactly how many guests are arriving is omitted.
+We deem this okay for now as the waiter will only have had set the table for 1 extra guest.
+    * This could be solved by extending the database, saving the number of guests.
+3. Similar to 2. right now it is assumed  that a table will always only have room for 2 guests.
+Should this requirement change the code will have to be extended.